-Heterotrophic ossification is extra-articular bone in soft tissue adjacent to bone.
-It was first recognized in 1692.
-This condition is distinguished from metastatic calcifications, which occur mainly in hypercalcemia, and dystrophic calcification in tumours.
+Heterotrophic ossification is extra-articular bone in soft tissue adjacent to bone.1 It was first recognized in 1692.2 This condition is distinguished from metastatic calcifications, which occur mainly in hypercalcemia, and dystrophic calcification in tumours.2 muscle and the oral cavity.3 Hereditary causes include fibrodysplasia ossificans progressive, progressive osseous heteroplasia and Albright's hereditary osteodystrophy.

-HO is a relatively common complication following central nervous system disorders such as brain injuries, tumours, spinal cord injuries and encephalitis.
-HO can occur almost anywhere in the body, including laparotomy scars, the kidney, skeletal muscle and the oral cavity.
-Hereditary causes include fibrodysplasia ossificans progressive, progressive osseous heteroplasia and Albright's hereditary osteodystrophy.
+HO is a relatively common complication following central nervous system disorders such as brain injuries, tumours, spinal cord injuries and encephalitis.2 HO can occur almost anywhere in the body, including laparotomy scars, the kidney, skeletal

 The pathophysiology of HO is not completely understood.
 It's believed that three conditions must be met: First is the presence of osteoinductive factors such as inflammation.
-The second is the presence of osteoprogenitor cells, and finally, an environment conducive to osteogenesis, which leads to unwanted bone formation.
+The second is the presence of osteoprogenitor cells, and finally, an environment conducive to osteogenesis, which leads to unwanted bone formation.1

 Two theories exist regarding how these three conditions occur in chronic edema and cause HO.
-The first is that periosteal or cartilaginous cells are traumatically displaced from skeletal structures and are activated by the traumatic stimulus (and possibly other factors) to form bone.
+The first is that periosteal or cartilaginous cells are traumatically displaced from skeletal structures and are activated by the traumatic stimulus (and possibly other factors) to form bone.3

 The second theory is that a metaplastic change occurs in ubiquitous pluripotent mesenchymal cells, which transforms the undifferentiated cells into osteoblasts.
-The trigger may be chronic edema and recurrent cellulitis leading to nutritional injury to the skin and subcutaneous tissues of the leg.
+The trigger may be chronic edema and recurrent cellulitis leading to nutritional injury to the skin and subcutaneous tissues of the leg.3

-Subcutaneous ossification is a frequent late complication of chronic venous insufficiency.
-A series of 600 cases of venous insufficiency were studied in the 1960s, and heterotopic bone formation was identified in 10% of patients.
+Subcutaneous ossification is a frequent late complication of chronic venous insufficiency.4 A series of 600 cases of venous insufficiency were studied in the 1960s, and heterotopic bone formation was identified in 10% of patients.4 hypertrophic ossification is necessary, whereas a localized

-HO due to chronic venous insufficiency is most frequently reported in post-menopausal women.
-On examination, the typical presentation of HO involves a recurrent or non-healing ulcer.
-Other features of chronic insufficiency are often present, such as telangiectasia, leg edema and lipodermatosclerosis.
+HO due to chronic venous insufficiency is most frequently reported in post-menopausal women.5 On examination, the typical presentation of HO involves a recurrent or non-healing ulcer.5 Other features of chronic insufficiency are often present, such as telangiectasia, leg edema and lipodermatosclerosis.
 On blood work, the serum calcium and phosphate are normal.

-The differential diagnosis of HO includes collagen vascular disorders, morphea, dermatomyositis, hyperparathyroidism or malignancy such as sarcoma or metastatic carcinoma.
-X-ray or CT imaging will reveal extensive calcification in soft tissues.
-Pathology reveals mature cancellous bone with hemosiderin-laden macrophages.
+The differential diagnosis of HO includes collagen vascular disorders, morphea, dermatomyositis, hyperparathyroidism or malignancy such as sarcoma or metastatic carcinoma.5 X-ray or CT imaging will reveal extensive calcification in soft tissues.
+Pathology reveals mature cancellous bone with hemosiderin-laden macrophages.5